 And with 30.2 million small businesses nationwide, most have struggled to receive financial aid from the government.

-Whether your family has been negatively affected by the coronavirus or you’re preparing yourself for an economic downturn, your virtual McAllen CFOs at Murray & Kirchner CPA, LLC, are here to provide tips to help you stay afloat and manage your finances.
+Whether your family has been negatively affected by the coronavirus or you’re preparing yourself for an economic downturn, your McAllen VCFO at Abigail Y. Murray CPA, LLC, are here to provide tips to help you stay afloat and manage your finances.

 When you’re overwhelmed by bills and have other debts to deal with, it’s challenging to know which payments to prioritize.
 You may think it’s best to pay off your debts first, as it’s difficult to function with that on your mind.
 But, in actuality, what you really should do is address your family’s immediate needs first.